HelloWorldLTY/SpaIM/README.md

 ## SpaIM Training and Testing

+Train all 53 datasets with one command
 ```
-# Train both the benchmark and nano datasets.
+chmod +x ./*
 ./run_SpaIM.sh
 ```

 The trained models and metric results are available in the defined folders:
 ```
-./checkpoint_SpaIM  # for benchmark datasets
+./SpaIM_results  # for benchmark datasets
-./results/checkpoint_SpaIM   # for nano datasets
 ```